How much sperm should I reserve?

-If the sperm is prepared by swim-up method, we recommend to use 2 x MOT20 straws or higher qualities per treatment.
-If the sperm is prepared by gradient-centrifugation method all ICI-unwashed qualities can be used because the concentration is a result of concentration/dilution after the preparation.
-After preparation there should be a minimum of 2 million motile spermatozoa per ml. for IUI.
+If the sperm is prepared by the swim-up method, we recommend using 2 x MOT20 straws or higher qualities per treatment.
+If the sperm is prepared by the gradient-centrifugation method, all ICI-unwashed qualities can be used because the concentration is a result of concentration/dilution after the preparation.
+After preparation, there should be a minimum of 2 million motile spermatozoa per ml. for IUI.

 For intrauterine insemination

 We recommend using 1 or 2 x IUI-MOT5 straws or 1 x IUI-MOT10 straw per treatment.
 IUI-MOT20 or higher quality can also be used.
-Intra-uterine treatment may only be performed by the authorised fertility doctor.
+Only the authorized fertility doctor may perform the intra-uterine treatment.

 We provide both ICI-unwashed and IUI-ready.
 Some call it raw semen or prepared semen or just washed or unwashed.
-IUI means "Intra Uterine Insemination" or "insemination directly in the uterus cavity".
-ICI means "insemination in the cervical channel" but the expression is not totally correct, but it has gained acceptance as such.
+IUI means "Intra Uterine Insemination" or "insemination directly in the uterus cavity."
+ICI means "insemination in the cervical channel," but the expression is not totally correct, but it has gained acceptance as such.
 The sperm is just raw or unwashed.
-Raw semen (or unwashed) can only be used for vaginal or cervical insemination as it contain prostaglandins and bacteria which may not be inseminated into the uterus.
-IUI-ready semen has been treated by a so called gradient centrifugation method where prostaglandins and bacteria have been removed from the plasma.
+Raw semen (or unwashed) can only be used for vaginal or cervical insemination as it contains prostaglandins and bacteria which may not be inseminated into the uterus.
+IUI-ready semen has been treated by a so-called gradient centrifugation method where prostaglandins and bacteria have been removed from the plasma.
 IUI-ready semen can be inseminated directly into the uterus or used for IVF.

 What does MOT mean?

-MOT means motility (ability to move or swim) and 20 means 20 million per ml.
-The term states that there are a minimum of 20 million motile spermatozoa per ml in the sample after thawing according to the WHO-standard.
-We operate with following qualities:
+MOT means motility (ability to move or swim), and 20 means 20 million per ml.
+According to the WHO standard, the term states a minimum of 20 million motile spermatozoa per ml in the sample after thawing.
+We operate with the following qualities:

-IMV straws were the standard straws before CBS high security straws were developed in the late 1990'ties.
+IMV straws were the standard straws before CBS high-security straws were developed in the late 1990'ties.
 IMV straws were originally developed for the animal reproductive industry but were also used for freezing of human sperm and egg for about 50 years.
 The standard straws used are clear or yellow colour 0.5 ml.
-In year 2000 special manufactured 0.4 ml CBS high security straws were used as standard.
-The stock of IMV straws will decrease after year 2000, but it will take decades before the last IMV straws is gone.
+In the year 2000, special manufactured 0.4 ml CBS high-security straws were used as standard.
+The stock of IMV straws will decrease after the year 2000, but it will take decades before the last IMV straws are gone.

-How can you know the post-thaw quality semen?
+How can you know the post-thaw quality of semen?

-A sample of each specimen is analyzed after first being frozen and thawed.
+A sample of each specimen is analyzed after first being frozen and then thawed.